mtilda/bucketofscience/README.md

 ### Setup

-To setup your Python environment, run:
+To setup your Python virtual environment, run:

 ```bash
 make
 ```

-### Activate the environment
+### Activate

 To activate the environment, run: